api2doc/onbon.bx06.mobiledemo/README_en.md

 * dexOptions - allow to load Java AWT for Android。

 * dependencies - define dependency files of onbon.bx06 API including JAR and AAR.
 All files saved in __libs__ folder.
+Note: file names need to be changed to correct version.

 ``` gradle